KenKundert/quantiphy/doc/user.rst

-all the unnamed arguments passed to the exception using the *args* attribute, you can access the named arguments using *kwargs*, and you can create a customized message that incorporates the arguments using :meth:`quantiphy.QuantiPhyError.render()` method.
+all the unnamed arguments passed to the exception using the *args* attribute, you can access the named arguments using *kwargs*, and you can create a customized message that incorporates the arguments using :meth:`QuantiPhyError.render()` method.
 The argument to *render* is a format string that can access both the unnamed and named arguments:

 .. code-block:: python